Why I Am No Longer Working as a Psychotherapist

 Welcome to Whole with Joy!

-I’m so glad you're here, and I truly hope this has offered something positive for your life.
-I’d love to hear your thoughts and any feedback you may have, please feel free to share in the comments.
-Before you go, I’d like to invite you to subscribe to the Whole with Joy newsletter.
+I’m so glad you’re here.
+I truly hope this reflection has offered you something positive or perhaps something to consider.
+I’d love to hear your thoughts and any feedback you may have, so please feel free to share in the comments.